Majidali90121/JavaScript-Projects/README.md

 ## 🚀 How to Run:

-Simply open `Real time.html` in your browser to see the real-time date displayed on screen.
+Simply open `Real time.html` in your browser to see the real-time date displayed on screen.<br>
+These are only for `PC`

 ---
 =================================================